Graduate Admissions // Tuition and Aid

 Tuition and fees may vary for students not following the planned progression according to their program.

-Information about tuition and fees for all University of Pittsburgh graduate programs, including those offered by the Joseph M. Katz School of Business, for the current academic year are available at https://ir.pitt.edu/graduate-tuition/.
+Information about tuition and fees for all University of Pittsburgh graduate programs, including those offered by the Joseph M. Katz School of Business, for the current academic year are available on the University of Pittsburgh Tuition & Fees website.

 In addition to University fees, students are assessed a Katz Student Development fee according to their program and the number of credits in which they are enrolled for the term.